 If you don’t want to remember another username and password, you can sign in to Ancestry.com using your Facebook login.
 (You can still sign in using your Ancestry username and password; this just gives you an additional option.)
 Using your Facebook credentials to login won’t share your Ancestry.com account information with Facebook, and we won't post anything to your Facebook wall or contact your Facebook friends without your permission.

 You can disconnect your Ancestry account from Facebook at any time.
 To do this, go to “Site Preferences” and click “Disconnect from Facebook” in the right column under “Facebook Connect.”

 You can use your Facebook account to build a new family tree or to update a tree you already have.

-We respect Facebook profile settings and will only access the information from your Facebook account that you have expressly given us permission to access.
-Also, we won't post anything to your Facebook wall or contact any of your Facebook friends unless you ask us.
+We respect Facebook profile settings and will only access the information from your Facebook account that we tell you about and you have given us permission to access.
+Also, we won't post anything to your Facebook wall or contact any of your Facebook friends unless you permit us to do so.
 Be aware that when you use Facebook information in your family tree, you are explicitly granting Ancestry permission to retain and use that information in accordance with the Ancestry Terms and Conditions and Privacy Statement.

 Creating a New Tree Using Facebook

 You can create a tree of relatives you’re connected to on Facebook.